The 511-CAM Mission: A Pointed 511 keV Gamma-Ray Telescope with a Focal Plane Detector Made of Stacked Transition Edge Sensor Microcalorimeter Arrays: The Focal Plane Instrumentation for the 511-CAM

 We consider four materials as options for the {\it 511-CAM} absorbers: Sn (the material currently used on the \sh detectors), Ta, Bi, or a Bi$_{0.57}$-Sn$_{0.43}$ alloy (see Table \ref{t:pixel}).

-Figure \ref{f:BiSn} compares the photoelectric effect and scattering cross sections of Sn and Bi in the 10 keV to 2 MeV energy range.
-Whereas the 511 keV Compton scattering cross sections are similar for both materials, the photoelectric cross section of Bi is 5.3 times larger than that of Sn.
-Photoelectric effect events are particularly valuable as they exhibit the best energy resolution.
+Figure \ref{f:BiSn} compares the photoelectric effect and scattering cross-sections of Sn and Bi in the 10 keV to 2 MeV energy range.
+Whereas the 511 keV Compton scattering cross-sections are similar for both materials, the photoelectric cross-section of Bi is 5.3 times larger than that of Sn.
+Photoelectric effect events, compared to Compton scattering events, are particularly valuable, since they lead to a smaller number of interactions and thus yield the better energy resolution.
+In this regard, Bi is a superior choice to Sn.

 Another key property of an absorber material is the heat capacity.
 The fundamental limit on the energy resolution of a microcalorimetric detector is given by

 Here, $k_{\rm B}$ is the Boltzmann constant, $T$ is the temperature of the absorber, and $C$ is the heat capacitance of the absorber and TES.
 The parameter $\alpha\,=\,(T/R)(dR/dT)$ characterizes the steepness of the superconductivity-to-normal transition.
 The parameter $n\approx 4.6$ depends on the heat transport between the TES electrons and the thermal bath \cite{1995ApPhL..66.1998I}.
+Bi beats Sn as an absorber material for the {\it 511-CAM} in this heat capacity regard as well, given that the product of the volumetric heat capacitance times the photoelectric effect absorption length is 4.4$\times 10^{-4}$\,J\,K$^{-1}$\,m$^{-2}$ and 1.1$\times 10^{-3}$\,J\,K$^{-1}$\,m$^{-2}$ for Bi and Sn, respectively (see \cite{2008JLTP..151..413B} for the heat capacitance of Bi).
+As seen in the formula above, the lower the heat capacitance, the better the energy resolution.
+Bi is furthermore preferred over Si as it offers a $\sim$5 times higher ratio of photoelectric effect to Compton scattering cross section, leading to a smaller number of interactions, and thus to better energy resolutions.